ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "TV and the Internet are good because they keep stupid people from spending too much time out in public."
+  "Truth, and goodness, and beauty are but different faces of the same all."
-<br>— Douglas Coupland
+<br>— Ralph Waldo Emerson
 </blockquote>
 </h3>